Dr Anton Elloway

 Background

-I am a Teaching Fellow in English for Academic Purposes at English Language Education, University of Edinburgh.
-Since joining the University in 2008, I have undertaken various roles and responsibilities, and I currently organise and teach in-sessional PhD courses and pre-sessional courses.
+I am a Teaching Fellow in English for Academic Purposes at English Language Education (ELE), University of Edinburgh.
+Since joining the University in 2008, I have undertaken various roles and responsibilities, and I currently coordinate, organise and teach in-sessional PhD courses and pre-sessional courses.

-Before my tenure at the University of Edinburgh, I worked internationally as an English language teacher, teacher trainser, and ICT Coordinator inn counties such as English, Hungary, Czechia, Malaysia, Vietnam, and Tunisia.
+Before my tenure at the University of Edinburgh, I worked internationally as an English language teacher, teacher trainer, and ICT Coordinator in counties such as English, Hungary, Czechia, Malaysia, Vietnam, and Tunisia.

 Qualifications